Oxford lifts mask mandate: Aldermen vote to follow Reeves’ executive order - The Oxford Eagle

 One factor in the Board’s decision was the rollout of COVID-19 vaccines entering their third month and vaccination numbers steadily increasing.

 As of 8 a.m. on March 2, over 15,600 Lafayette County residents have received at least their first dose of the vaccine, according to City emergency management coordinator Jimmy Allgood.
-Statewide, nearly 640,000 Mississippians have received one dose with close to 228,000 being fully vaccinated.
+Statewide, nearly 640,000 Mississippians have received one dose with close to 228,000 of those being fully vaccinated.

 Allgood also noted that, at least locally, case numbers recently reported were trending down prior to last month’s snow storms, which halted testing and vaccines for a week.